 This is real.

-Bunch of clueless seventh graders.
+A bunch of clueless seventh graders.

-Some of the students, after everything was explained to them, vehemently insisted the Pacific Northwest Tree octopus really exists.
+Some of the students, after everything was explained to them, vehemently insisted the Pacific Northwest tree octopus really exists.

-The students identified as their school's most proficient online readers are taking part in a federal research project funded by a 1.8 million dollar grant from the U.S. Department of Education.
+The students identified as their school's most proficient online readers are taking part in a federal research project funded by a $1.8 million grant from the U.S. Department of Education, project currently underway in six Connecticut middle schools.

 It's cause for serious concern here because anyone can publish anything on the internet, and today's students are not prepared to critically evaluate the information they find there.

-Well, what's why are you worried about the Internet?
+Why are you worried about the internet?

 Have you watched Oprah?